-Free is always the desirable price, but as we all know, that is almost never the case.
-Whether you have spent most of your money on cheap beers and are just holding on by a thread, or just looking to save few more pesos, here is a list of free activities you should take advantage of in Medellín.
+Free is always the desirable price, isn’t it?
+But as we all know, there is no such thing as a free lunch.
+Whether you have spent all of your money on cheap beers and are just holding on by a thread.
+Or you are just looking to save few more pesos, here is a list of free activities you should take advantage of in Medellín.

 Free City Walking Tour

 Not exactly free as it operates on tips, but a must do activity.
 The amount of information presented and sights visited is worth its weight in gold (pesos).
 Tours operate daily & have three different time slots.
-My recommendation based on experience is try to book at least a day or two in advance.
+Based on experience, try to book at least a day or two in advance.

 In a perfect scenario you do this upon arrival so you get the best lay of the land of Medellín.
 Trust me & the hoards is others who have done it, it’s worth it.

 The Botanical Gardens are a perfect place to stroll, read a book and take in the sunshine.
 Situated next to Universidad station, this is a great place to lose track of time or get your legs moving in a lovely setting.
 The Gardens host a range of activities year-round, so check the schedule and see if there is something while in town.

 Craving some exotic or typical local fruit?
 This place has it all.
-It’s a wild ride roaming these market corridors & for those who want a sensory enhancement, make this stop for sure.
+It’s a wild ride roaming these market corridors & for those who want a sensory enhancement, make this a stop on your Medellin itinerary.
 Easily accessible from the metro, I urge everyone and anyone to stroll through this Mercado.

 This complex is a Mecca for anyone into fitness or sports.
 There is an outdoor gym, skatepark, volleyball court, baseball field, basketball courts, swimming pools & more.
 The list is lengthy so come by for the daily array of organized or impromptu action.
 You’re surely to find something that will get your heart rate up without spending a dime.